jehy/strict-array-sort/README.md

 Of cause, you will have to fix your code.
 But to fix something, you need to find it at first, yeah?
+And sometimes you have a really large codebase to search in.
 That's when this module will help you.
 It has two modes:

 ## Strict mode